Iovva/Hypera-Social-Network/README.md

 ## Description

 #### Hypera is a Social Network, similar to the likes of Instagran or Facebook, made in Java, with extra detailing in CSS.
-The app is only availabe offline, with only one instance running at a time, but provides a fully functioning interface!
+The app is only available offline, with only one instance running at a time, but provides a fully functioning interface!

 <br>